 You can have a 90 plus gas furnace and get efficiency, but if your ductwork is bad or your house has is drafty windows and doors with bad insulation in the walls, you will not gain so much as far as efficiency is concerned.
 Of course, it should be better than the older furnace but to increase efficiency for the whole system take care of other factors in addition to getting the new high efficient furnace.
 That is a good reason before you have a high-efficiency gas furnace installed that you look at the big picture and have an effective plan in place to fix drafty windows and doors and add insulation to your home or business.

 Overall Factors/Evaluation | Trane Gas Furnace Efficiency Factors

 It is also a good reason to do a complete evaluation of the entire HVAC system, including the ductwork.
-Leaking ductwork will cause you to lose the efficiency of the whole system because the conditioned or heated air from the high-efficiency furnace is not being delivered to the space where it is needed.
+Leaking ductwork will cause you to lose the efficiency of the whole system because the conditioned or heated air from the high-efficiency furnace is not being delivered to the room where it is needed.
 Instead, it is wasted in the space where the ductwork is located.
-The conditioned air should be delivered into the space and not in the attic or under the house.
+The conditioned air should be delivered into the room and not in the attic or under the house.
 Give serious consideration to these factors, and you will not regret it, especially when you the gas or electric bill.

 95% Plus AFUE Gas Furnace